Maximum of the characteristic polynomial of the Ginibre ensemble: Introduction and main results

 \subsection{Acknowledgment}

 G.L. is supported by the University of Zurich Forschungskredit grant FK-17-112 and by the grant SNSF Ambizione S-71114-05-01.
-G.L. wishes to thank P. Bourgade for interesting discussions about the problem studied in this article.
+G.L. wishes to thank P. Bourgade for insightful discussions about the problem considered here and the referee for interesting comments which helped to improve the presentation of this article and for pointing out several references.